Ilavarasan-v/Explore-customer-churn-dataset/README.md

 The cleaned dataset will be used to build and evaluate a Customer Churn Prediction model using machine learning algorithms.

 ---

+## Customer Churn Data Preprocessing

+If GitHub is unable to preview the notebook, please download `day2_customer_churn_cleaning.ipynb` and open it in Jupyter Notebook or VS Code.

+The notebook has been validated and runs correctly locally.